bitsy-lang/bitsy/docs/source/nettle/index.rst

 Because this submodule has no `reg` keyword and doesn't use any latching connects (`<=`), we can see it is **combinational**.
 That is, its outputs update immediately when the inputs change and do not wait for the next clock cycle.

-The `sort` module has the effect of sorting the two incoming values `a` and `b`, placing the smaller one on `min` and the larger one on `max`.
+The `Sort` module has the effect of sorting the two incoming values `a` and `b`, placing the smaller one on `min` and the larger one on `max`.

-The remainder of the `top` module declares two registers, `counter_a` and `counter_b`.
-They simply increment each clock cycle.
-The standard addition operator (`+`) in Nettle always takes two values of the same size and returns a value of the same size, wrapping if the counter overflows.

-The wires at the bottom ensure that all of the ports on `top` and the submodule `sort` are connected.
+We see on line 8 that the `Top` module instantiates `Sort` as a submodule.
+We can interact through its ports, as we see on lines 13, 14, 16, and 17.

 External Modules
 ----------------